jhinAza/python-flask-microservice-template/README.md

 - Unittest prepared to run all test suite with `make tests`

-- Docker image prepared to use with docker-compose
+- `make run` to run the debug version of the code

 - `docker-compose.yaml` prepared to build and run the service.
 It's using the version 2 of docker-compose to be able to extend the service from a extern docker-compose to be able to set-up a network of microservices.

+- Docker image prepared to use with docker-compose

+  - `make build` to build the docker image

+  - `make docker-run` to run the dockerized service

+- `make help` to get a overview of every option available in the makefile

 ## Extending this microservice